 "Jules & Mimi," the bi-racial sexually charged BBC series that Miranda recorded and watched religiously on her TiVo, is not a real show.
 Paul Lee, CEO of BBC America, quipped to Jack Myers Report, "We should commission Jules & Mimi.
 It would be the first time a scene in a sitcom has inspired another show."

 The exterior used for Carrie's apartment at 64 Perry Street, which is actually a 4,000 square foot five bedroom townhouse, was sold to anonymous buyers in 2012 and again in 2013 for $9.85 and $13.25 million respectively.

 The part which ultimately went to Matthew McConaughey in the Episode 'Escape from New York' was originally written for Alec Baldwin who declined.
 The producers then contacted George Clooney who, although was interested in it, couldn't do it.
 The script was then sent to Warren Beatty who also declined.

 Although Carrie says her address is 245 E. 73rd Street in Manhattan, the actual exterior of her iconic brownstone apartment is 64 Perry Street in the West Village.
 You can visit the apartment, but a chain blocks people from going up the steps as it is a private residence.

 Samantha is the only one of the four leads to never have a family member make any kind of appearance in the series.
 Family members of Charlotte and Miranda appeared, and Carrie's father is shown once in photographic form.

-Michael Patrick King during a commentary of the third season stated the reason why he did not want to bring much of the 4 main characters families into the show was to maintain the focus being centralized on the four leads.
-In fact, when Charlotte gets married the first time her father's face is barely even shown as he walks her down the aisle.
+Michael Patrick King, during a commentary of the third season, stated the reason he did not want to bring much of the four main characters' families into the show was to maintain the focus being centralized on the four leads.
+In fact, when Charlotte gets married the first time, her father's face is barely even shown as he walks her down the aisle.